Scaling Unsupervised Multi-Source Federated Domain Adaptation through Group-Wise Discrepancy Minimization: Introduction

 Current distributed UMDA methods are limited in scalability against diverse multi-source settings.
 Most are designed for small-scale scenarios involving only a handful of sources (typically 2–6)~\citep{kd3a,FACT,shot,fada}.
 As the number of source domains increases, these methods either require prohibitive computational costs or suffer from degraded performance and unstable convergence.

-In this paper, we propose \textbf{G}rouping-based \textbf{A}dversarial \textbf{L}e\textbf{a}rning (\textbf{GALA}), a federated UMDA framework designed to scale with the heterogeneity of diverse source domains.
-GALA introduces two key components: (1) an inter-group discrepancy minimization objective that aligns aggregated source predictions without computing all pairwise discrepancies; and (2) a temperature-scaled centroid-based weighting scheme that dynamically estimates each source’s alignment with the target domain.
-By randomly partitioning sources into groups and minimizing disagreement between their weighted averaged predictions on the unlabeled target domain, GALA approximates the global alignment objective in a scalable and robust manner.
+In this paper, we propose \textbf{G}rouping-based \textbf{A}daptive \textbf{L}e\textbf{a}rning (\textbf{GALA}), a federated UMDA framework designed to scale with the heterogeneity of diverse source domains.
+GALA combines two key components: (1) an inter-group discrepancy minimization objective that aligns aggregated source predictions without computing all pairwise discrepancies; and (2) a temperature-scaled centroid-based weighting scheme that dynamically estimates each source’s alignment with the target domain.
+By randomly partitioning sources into groups and minimizing disagreement between their weighted predictions on the unlabeled target domain, GALA approximates the global alignment objective in a scalable and robust manner.

 To evaluate high-source settings more realistically than duplicating domains across clients, we introduce Digit-18, a new benchmark of 18 digit datasets spanning diverse synthetic and real-world shifts.
-Extensive experiments show that GALA not only matches or exceeds state-of-the-art performance on standard UMDA benchmarks, but also maintains stability and robustness as the number of diverse sources grows, where existing methods fail to converge or degrade.
+Extensive experiments show that GALA not only matches or exceeds state-of-the-art performance on standard UMDA benchmarks, but also maintains stability and robustness as the number of diverse sources grows, where existing methods fail to converge or become computationally infeasible.
+Our Contributions are as follows:

-\textbf{Our key contributions are:} \begin{itemize} \item We propose \textbf{GALA}, a scalable federated UMDA framework that combines temperature-scaled centroid-based domain weighting with group-wise adversarial alignment. \item We introduce a novel \textit{inter-group discrepancy minimization} objective, which serves as an efficient, low-variance approximation to full pairwise divergence, enabling stable training in diverse multi-source scenarios. \item We develop a temperature-controlled similarity-based weighting mechanism that adaptively prioritizes sources based on class-wise alignment with the target, improving robustness under high source diversity. \item We present \textbf{Digit-18}, a challenging large-scale UMDA benchmark, and demonstrate that GALA achieves strong accuracy and convergence across both standard and high-diversity settings, outperforming existing methods. \end{itemize}
+\begin{itemize} \item To our knowledge, we are the first to explicitly address scalability in distributed UMDA with respect to the number of heterogeneous source domains, showing that existing approaches either fail to converge or become computationally infeasible as the number of sources grows.

+\item We propose Inter-Group Discrepancy, a group-level discrepancy objective that approximates the full pairwise disagreement at linear cost with low variance, enabling robust alignment when source count is large.

+\item We introduce GALA, a scalable federated UMDA algorithm that couples IGD with a temperature-scaled, centroid-based similarity weighting to prioritize target-relevant sources and mitigate negative transfer in high-diversity settings.

+\item We release \textbf{Digit-18}, a challenging large-scale UMDA benchmark designed to test scalability and source heterogeneity, and use it alongside standard datasets for comprehensive evaluation.

+\item Through extensive experiments and ablation studies, we demonstrate that GALA consistently improves accuracy, stability, and convergence compared to prior methods across both standard and high-diversity multi-source scenarios. \end{itemize}